sftSalman/Aggriculturalble_land_dectection_from_sataleite_images-/README.md

+# Code and paper will be avaiable soon
 Bangladesh is a small country with a huge population.
 There are also many arable lands here which are not being